 Dropped off with much relief at the bus station on the outskirts of Rurre, we gladly walk the last kilometre to the hotel with all our gear, and collapse.

-You quickly learn that sweating profusely is a ‘favourite’ pass time in the Amazon, as is being bitten repeatedly by insects.
+You quickly learn that sweating profusely is a ‘favourite’ pass time in the Amazon, as is being a sacrificial lamb for biting insects.

 As we’re staying in Rurre to specifically organise a couple of treks, both of these amazing trips warrant separate posts.
 You must experience the trek to the Madidi National Park jungle and the other to the Pampas – find yourself inside each wildlife documentary.